Apply online

 Mission description

-• Oversee the technical implementation of project activities, ensuring alignment with budgetary capacity, objectives, and performance indicators.
+• Project coordination and implementation: Oversee the day-to-day technical and operational implementation of project activities, ensuring coherence between objectives, timelines, budgets, and performance indicators.

 Project or context description